Boosted Control Functions: Distribution generalization and invariance in confounded models: Introduction

 In this work, we propose a strong notion of invariance that, unlike weaker notions \citep[e.g., ][]{arjovsky2020invariant,buhlmann2020invariance, christiansen2020causal, krueger21a,jakobsen2022distributional}, ensures distribution generalization when the structural function is nonlinear and possibly not identifiable.
 Building upon the control function approach \citep{ng1995nonparametric,newey1999}, we propose the boosted control function (BCF), a novel, identifiable target of inference that satisfies the proposed strong invariance notion.
 The BCF aligns with the invariant most predictive (IMP) function and is provably worst-case optimal under distributional shifts induced by the exogenous variables.
 Moreover, we provide necessary and sufficient conditions for identifying the BCF under continuous and discrete exogenous variables.
 Our theoretical results rest upon the simultaneous equation models for distribution generalization (SIMDGs), a novel framework to describe distributional shifts induced by the exogenous variables.
 SIMDGs establish a connection between distribution generalization in machine learning and simultaneous equation models \citep{haavelmo1944probability,amemiya1985advanced} in econometrics.

 We further develop the ControlTwicing algorithm which estimates the BCF using the `twicing' idea from \citet{tukey1977exploratory}.
-Our method can be applied using various flexible machine learning methods such as ridge regression, lasso, random forests, boosted trees and neural networks.
+Our method can be applied using various machine learning methods such as ridge regression, lasso, random forests, boosted trees and neural networks.
 In a set of numerical experiments, we study the generalizing properties of the BCF estimator and observe its advantage over standard prediction methods when the training and testing distributions differ.
-Moreover, we use the California housing dataset \citep{pace1997sparse} to demonstrate that the BCF estimator is robust to previously unseen distributional shifts and outperforms classical prediction methods, while retaining similar prediction accuracy otherwise.
+Moreover, on the California housing dataset \citep{pace1997sparse}, we show that the BCF is robust to previously unseen distributional shifts and is competitive with existing robust methods.

-\section{SIMs for distribution generalization}
+\section{SIMs for Distribution Generalization}

 Given a vector of covariates $X \in \R^p$, our goal is to identify a function $f:\R^p\rightarrow\R$ that predicts a response $Y \in \R$ from $X$, under distributional shifts induced by exogenous variables $Z \in \R^r$.
 Let $\mathcal{P}$ denote a collection of distributions of a random vector that contains the components $(X, Y, Z)$ and let $P_\train \in \mathcal{P}$ denote the training distribution, from which we observe $(X, Y, Z) \sim P_\train^{X, Y, Z}$.
 To evaluate the performance of a candidate function $f \in \mathcal{F}$, where $\mathcal{F}$ is a class of measurable functions, we define the risk function $\mathcal{R}: \mathcal{P} \times \mathcal{F} \to [0, \infty]$ for all $P \in \mathcal{P}$ and $f \in \mathcal{F}$ by